-- As a current student you are accepting that you are bound and must adhere to the academic regulations and all other University policies and procedures
+- As a current student you accept that you are bound by and must adhere to the academic regulations and all other University policies and procedures

 - Behave with respect for yourself, fellow students and University staff and treat others with courtesy and consideration at all times including through the use of social network sites;